hackkaliboi/Godirect2.0/PWA_CUSTOMIZATION_GUIDE.md

 - `.top-bar` class on the TopBar component
 - `.mobile-menu-button` class on the mobile menu button
 - `.desktop-navigation` class on the desktop navigation

+## Tailwind CSS Implementation

+The PWA implementation now uses pure Tailwind CSS utility classes:

+1. **Consistent Styling**: All styles use Tailwind utility classes
+2. **Reduced CSS**: Eliminated custom CSS classes in favor of Tailwind
+3. **Responsive Design**: Built-in responsive utilities
+4. **Theme Consistency**: Uses the same color palette as the rest of the application

+## Brand-consistent Design

+The PWA header now uses the platform's brand colors:

+- **Primary Color**: `realty-800` for the header background
+- **Accent Color**: Gold accents for visual elements
+- **Text**: White text for proper contrast
+- **Logo**: Consistent branding with the "GD" logo

 ## Customization Examples